iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nm.covid19.exposurenotifications___minted160003/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nm.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Using for 1 week how would I know if it's working?
+It's creepy.
+I don't like it.
+I don't want to be forced to use these things or get vaccinated.
+When did America turn into a prison camp?<br> :date: __2021-04-02 05:06:30__

+> The app does not work like it should work.
+For starters, the installation!<br> :date: __2021-03-30 22:48:33__

 > This app berates my phone twice a day asking to gather and share my information and keep tabs on me.
 Well Big Brother, while I can still say this...
 Fornicate thyself and the steed upon which thou didst ride in upon.
 Death is a preferable alternative to Communism.
 Long live Donald John Trump, the true winner of the election.<br> :date: __2021-03-26 09:21:16__

 > Downloads but immediately fails on a Samsung Galaxy S7.
 Have uninstalled it.<br> :date: __2021-03-26 03:48:20__